 The guidelines for remuneration to senior executives include the application of market employment conditions for the management team.
 In addition to a fixed salary, senior executives also receive performance-based variable pay.
-An evaluation of this remuneration policy including variable pay, remuneration structures and remuneration levels was carried out by the Board and the remuneration committee during the year and the determination was made that they are competitive.
+An evaluation of this remuneration policy including variable pay, remuneration structures and remuneration levels was carried out by the Board and the Remuneration Committee during the year and the determination was made that they are competitive.
 The Group does not have any outstanding share-based incentive programmes for senior executives or other employees.
 For more information, see Note 3 of the annual accounts.

-Nomination committee
+Nomination Committee

-The company's Nomination Committee comprises the following members: Petter Stillström, Traction, Chair of the Nomination Committee, Andreas Eriksson, represents Anders Eriksson and related parties, Åsa Nisell, Swedbank Robur Fonder AB, Stig Martín, Board Member, own holdings.
-Petter Stillström is the Chair of the Nomination Committee The company deviates from 2.4 in the code as Petter Stillström is the Chairman of the Nomination Committee and a Board member.
+The company's Nomination Committee comprises the following members: Petter Stillström, Traction, Chairman of the Nomination Committee; Andreas Eriksson, represents Anders Eriksson and related parties; Joachim Spetz, Swedbank Robur Fonder AB; Stig Martín, Board Member, own holdings.
+Petter Stillström is the Chairman of the Nomination Committee The company deviates from 2.4 in the code as Petter Stillström is the Chairman of the Nomination Committee and a Board member.
+This is because he is considered to be the most suitable person for both positions.